 Question: Where do we get our food when Nature is destroyed?

-Answer: When we believe in a Creator, we should NOT destroy HIS creation!
+Question: When we believe in a Creator, why do we destroy HIS creation?
+What did God say?

 Keep Earth clean with Recycling